surajwate/pyside6-exercises/notes2.md

 Like that Qt has a very useful widget - **QMainWindow**.
 This is a pre-made widget which provides a lot of standard window features you'll make use of in your apps, including toolbars, menus, a statusbar, dockable widgets and more.

+If you want to create a custom window, the best approach is to subclass QMainWindow and then include the setup for the window in the __init__ block.
+This allows the window behavior to be self contained.
+We can add our own subclass of QMainWindow - call it MainWindow to keep things simple.

+### Sizing windows and widgets

+In Qt sizes are defined using a QSize object.
+This accepts width and height parameteres in that order.
+As well as .setFixedSize() you can also call .setMinimumSize() and .setMaximumSize() to set the minimum and maximum sizes respectively.
+You can use these size methods on any widget.